In the scariest video games, there’s nothing like the feeling of being watched, and knowing that you’re actually meant to feel that way.

 Slender took the YouTube world by storm because of the creepy feeling of being stalked that it instills in the player’s mind.
 Your flashlight only reaches so far, so every tree looks like it could be him.
 There’s nothing you can do once Slenderman discovers you, and it’s that feeling of hopelessness that makes it such a hard game to play.

 The sound mixing in Inside is what makes this game particularly horrifying.
 The whispered rush of the Grindylow creatures is at the forefront of my mind as I type this, and I get incessant chills every time it replays in my head.
 The dogs that bark at you as you are running away are worse.
 Far worse.
+Our minds have natural red alerts that go off when dogs bark, and it’s as if the developers of Inside noticed this and went, “hm, let’s abuse the crap out of that.”
 The threat feels real here, especially when you play with headphones.
 Was Limbo this scary?

 The dead bodies jumping up and grabbing you was where my playthrough of Dead Space ended.
 With a multitude of corpses littering the catwalk’s floor, you just knew that there was going to be one that was going to spring back to life.
 The not knowing is the worst part here.
 Dead Space remains firmly on my list of games I’ll never complete because it is just too damn terrifying.